 Why do women become so insecure when they reach anywhere from forty to sixty?
 Perhaps the number scares a woman, or in the past, grandmothers were grandmothers – they all looked alike.
 I would guess it’s parties, neighbors, friends, magazines, etc., that make you wonder why you don’t look as good as they do?
 Women compare themselves to those close to their age, some know how to age gracefully, some take trips to the doctor’s office for a face job, and other’s ignore the entire obstacle and go on living as they have for umpteen years.
 There are those so concerned they begin a list of things to do to be fit.
 Being fit means staying in good health, shape, and getting exercise, but not to some women.

-So it is Wednesday, you, the same woman has an appointment at the Spa for a therapeutic rub down, you found a deal that consisted of ninety minutes for the same price of sixty minutes and you could not turn it down.
+So it is Wednesday, you, the same woman has an appointment at the Spa for a therapeutic rubdown, you found a deal that consisted of ninety minutes for the same price of sixty minutes and you could not turn it down.
 So you lay on these clean white sheets on top of a narrow table, face down.
-You think about who will you get this week, hoping for the one who knows you well enough to work on those stiff joints.
-Waiting in this tiny room on a narrow table is as bad as waiting in a doctors office.
-Finally she arrives, you hear the smile in her voice.
+You think about whom you will get this week, hoping for the one who knows you well enough to work on those stiff joints.
+Waiting in this tiny room on a narrow table is as bad as waiting in a doctor’s office.
+Finally, she arrives; you hear the smile in her voice.
 Yes, the one who knows me, know where the fat is, knows about my pains and aches, so you warn her – “This time I am going to close my eyes and relax.”
-How often do you hear these comments from friends.
+How often do you hear these comments from friends?

 By the time Thursday rolls around you are on your way to the garment store to purchase a new pair of spanks.
-Oh are they expensive, but cheaper then the rub down.
+Oh, they are expensive but cheaper than the rubdown.
 They last longer too.
-All of this for a few hours of looking good, thank goodness your husband agreed to buying the spanks.
-Yes you have to try them on because they cannot be returned.
+All of this for a few hours of looking good thank goodness your husband agreed to buy the spanks.
+Yes, you have to try them on because they cannot be returned.
 Have you tried spanks on?
-Well it is a trip.
+Well, it is a trip.
 I won’t give away the magic.

-On Saturday you notice you ran out of the only makeup that makes you look good.
+On Saturday, you notice you ran out of the only makeup that makes you look good.
 The only thing.
-So you leave the house and drive to the mall and pick up the make up and hope it’s the right color, you left the empty bottle home, never thinking about bringing it.
+So you leave the house, drive to the mall, pick up the make-up, and hope it’s the right color, you left the empty bottle home, never thinking about bringing it.

-It is finally here, Saturday night and your dressed, your husband calls you beautiful, you laugh – and out the door you go.
-Walking toward the car you complain that you should have bought new shoes for the dress but just didn’t have time.
-In the car you look at your leg’s and start talking about the time when they were thin.
+It is finally here, Saturday night and you’re dressed, your husband calls you beautiful, you laugh – and out the door you go.
+Walking toward the car, you complain that you should have bought new shoes for the dress but just didn’t have time.
+In the car, you look at your legs and start talking about the time when they were thin.
 Then you pull down the visor, and stare at the face, who is she, who am I?